jandery/casaferre/readme.md

+#CasaFerre

-This project is for my own testing purpose.
+This project is for testing purpose only.

-From console:

-npm install
-to install node depenencies

-npm run ww
-to watch changes (and build bundled JavaScript)